 Who do we share your information with?

-We use third party service providers to assist us with our activities and we may share data for those purposes, including third party providers who assist us with collecting donations and ticketing for events and administering our emails, including Virgin Money Giving, Just Giving, Mailchimp and Ticket Taylor.
+We use third party service providers to assist us with our activities and we may share data for those purposes, including third party providers who assist us with collecting donations and ticketing for events and administering our emails, including Local Giving, Mailchimp and Ticket Tailor.
 However, when you are using those services you will be signing up to their own data privacy rules and you should review what is in their policies.

 We may share your information for safeguarding purposes when it is necessary with social services or the police.